-\subsubsection{Top Boundary Conditions}
+\subsubsection{Top boundary conditions}

-On the outer right boundary that is $R=R_{\rm end}$ outflow condition that is zero gradient are imposed on poloidal velocity components, neutral fraction of hydrogen, tracer and $B_{r}$.
-For density $\rho$ thermal pressure $P$, $v_{\phi}$, $B_{r}$ and $B_{\phi}$ the continuity on the first derivative is required.
-The conditions on $B_{z}$ is determined by imposing the solenoidality on the field $\vec{\nabla} \cdot \vec{B} =0$.
+On the outer right boundary ($R=R_{\rm end}$) outflow conditions (zero gradient) are imposed on the poloidal velocity components, neutral fraction of hydrogen, tracer and $B_{r}$.
+For density $\rho$, thermal pressure $P$, $v_{\phi}$, $B_{r}$ and $B_{\phi}$ continuity of the first derivative is required.
+The condition on $B_{z}$ is determined by imposing the solenoidality condition $\vec{\nabla} \cdot \vec{B} =0$.

-\subsubsection{Axial Boundary}
+\subsubsection{Axial boundary}

 Along the jet axis ($R=0$), axisymmetric boundary conditions are applied.
-This requires the normal and the toroidal components of vector fields to be antisymmetric, while remaining quantities are symmetirc.
+This requires the normal and toroidal components of vector fields to be antisymmetric, while the remaining quantities are symmetric.